gjwdyk/CloudFormation-Big-IP-LAMPv7/README.md

 3. One F5's Big-IP instance, license the instance, configure the networking part, and potentially also configure the services with the AS3 Declaration URL.
 4. Import the TLS Private Key and Certificate into the Big-IP, so the corresponding AS3 Declaration can use them to create SSL Profiles.
 5. Configure SSMTP and user_alert.conf to send email notification in case of an event.
 The example works with GMail's SMTP, and sending notification when a pool has no available member, and when the pool back to having a member available to handle the traffic.
-6. Lorem Ipsum Dolor Sit Amet mock-up field.
-7. Upgrade F5 Application Services 3 Extension from previous version 3.20.0-3 into version 3.25.0-3 .
+6. Upgrade F5 Application Services 3 Extension from previous version 3.20.0-3 into version 3.25.0-3 .
 Along with updating the On-Boarding Script.
-8. Improved OnBoarding to support Add-On Module Registration/Licensing.
+7. Improved OnBoarding to support Add-On Module Registration/Licensing.
-9. Feature to immediately Upgrade the Big-IP image to another version.
+8. Feature to immediately Upgrade the Big-IP image to another version.
 The reason for this feature is that upgrading the template takes time, while Big-IP security/vulnerability risk needs to be addressed immediately.
 Upgrading the Big-IP image immediately to a more safe version may help to alleviate the issue, without waiting for the CloudFormation template to be upgraded.

 Default AS3 Declaration for [CF_BigIP_Lab_AS3.25_UpGrade.json](CF_BigIP_Lab_AS3.25_UpGrade.json) is [AS3-LTM-SSLoL-AVR-NOutB](AS3-LTM-SSLoL-AVR-NOutB/), but can be changed during the CloudFormation template deployment, provided the replacement AS3 Declaration fits into the Big-IP environment provided by the [CF_BigIP_Lab_AS3.25_UpGrade.json](CF_BigIP_Lab_AS3.25_UpGrade.json) template.